haskus/haskus-manual/source/system/tutorial/building.rst

 ``src/Main.hs``
 ~~~~~~~~~~~~~~~

 This the system code.
-For now it's only a simple program that print the "Hello
+For now it's only a simple program that prints the "Hello
-World" string in the kernel console, wait for a key press and then shutdown the
+World" string in the kernel console, waits for a key press and then shutdowns the
 system.

 .. code:: haskell